 For more information about our clinical and research programs outlined below, please visit the Michigan Medicine Rogel Cancer Center.

-Blood & Marrow Transplant (BMT)
+Blood & Marrow Transplant (BMT) and Cell Therapy

 The Adult Blood & Marrow Transplantation (BMT) Program is headed by Pavan Reddy, MD, Frances and Victor Ginsberg Professor of Hematology/Oncology and Professor of Internal Medicine.
-He is also serving as the clinical director of Adult BMT.
+He also serves as the clinical director of Adult BMT.
 The BMT Program performs world class research, over 200 transplants per year, and nearly half a dozen bench-to-bedside clinical trials.
 Our researchers continue to maintain a prominent presence at national meetings, including the American Society of Blood and Marrow Transplantation, Center for International BMT Research, the American Society of Hematology, and the BMT Clinical Trials Network.
 The Program has piloted an Ambulatory Treatment Center (ATC) which concentrated care of early post-transplant for autologous patients through day 30 and through day 100 for allogeneic patients.
 This has impacted outcomes with a reduction in readmission rate.

 Blood & Marrow Transplant Faculty